TW: anti-Arab racism, bullying, violence, mental illness, dissociation, unreality, eye horror (not trauma to eyes)

 I felt like I was being stabbed.
 Mostly because—she was right.
 She was right, and I didn’t know how to respond.
 Nobody was backing me up on this.
 Not even Will, who had the most reason to.
 It was time to give it up.

 Kiera was getting to her feet.
 I just noticed it out of the corner of my eye, and then I saw her sword in her hand—

 This was my fault for letting it get this far.
 My fault.
 My fault.
 My fault.

 So I did the only thing I was good at.

-I pushed Jaylie out of the way.
+I watched as the sword arced towards us, and pushed Jaylie out of the way.

 “This wouldn’t be such a problem,” came the familiar voice, “if you weren’t such a self-sacrificing idiot.”

 I tried to open my eyes, winced, and rubbed at them.